m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 We were still able to get code-gen all of our existing translations / resources into the .dll into as part of the build.
 We did that by exposing a `partial class` in code, and code-gen it's counterpart during build by executing a `.csx` file via [dotnet-script](https://github.com/filipw/dotnet-script).
 I did try to write a native MSBuild Task to do the same, but the fact that we have to hit a DB or HTTP endpoint as part of that made it impossible.
-A found this [blog post](https://natemcmaster.com/blog/2017/11/11/msbuild-task-with-dependencies/) by [@natemcmaster](https://twitter.com/natemcmaster) very helpful while digging into that.
+I found this [blog post](https://natemcmaster.com/blog/2017/11/11/msbuild-task-with-dependencies/) by [@natemcmaster](https://twitter.com/natemcmaster) very helpful while digging into that.

 ## Future